Ab initio study of Proximity-Induced Superconductivity in PbTe/Pb heterostructures: Conclusion

 \section{Conclusion}

-We used a combined Kohn--Sham and Bogoliubov--de Gennes approach to investigate the semiconductor--superconductor (SM--SC) heterostructure composed of PbTe and Pb, focusing on the interfacial properties and the potential applicability of this system for detecting Majorana Zero Modes (MZMs)~\cite{nayak19962n, mourik2012signatures, PradaAndreevMajorana2020}.
+We used a combined Kohn--Sham and Bogoliubov--de Gennes approach to investigate the semiconductor--superconductor (SM--SC) heterostructure composed of PbTe and Pb, focusing on the interfacial properties.
 We discussed the (normal state) metallization of the heterostructure driven by strong hybridization between PbTe and Pb states at the interface.
 We predict a significant difference in electrostatic potential at the interface, which poses a challenge in achieving the necessary energy alignment between the SM Zeeman gap and SC gap.
 These findings remain robust against strain and electric field.

-In the superconducting state, a soft BCS--like superconducting gap is computed, indicating a weak superconducting coupling between the two systems~\cite{cole2015effects}.
-Moreover, we predicted proximity--induced superconductivity in the PbTe region of the heterostructure.
-We resolved the superconducting density of states layer by layer, revealing that the induced SC gap is enhanced near the interface, with a softened SC gap on the Pb side.
+In the superconducting state, a BCS--like superconducting gap is computed, indicating a intermediate superconducting coupling between the two systems.
+Moreover, we predicted proximity--induced superconductivity in the PbTe region of the HS.
+We resolved the superconducting density of states layer by layer, revealing that the induced SC gap is enhanced near the interface, with a poisoned SC gap on the Pb side.
 We analyzed the shape and decay of the anomalous charge density $\chi(\rr)$, revealing an anisotropic pairing potential.
 We observed a weak superconducting coupling regime at the interface, which prevents the superconductor to overscreen the HS properties.
 The weak regime favours the device's tunability with gate and bias voltages, creating a route to get the desirable energy alignment between the two materials.

-Our findings strengthen the understanding of the physics governing PbTe/Pb hybrid devices and their potential application in hosting Majorana Zero Modes (MZMs).
+The field of topological quantum materials is increasingly moving towards identifying optimal design parameters to control and enhance the functionality of hybrid devices.
+Our results naturally fit in this direction, by providing first-principles quantitative predictions of the superconducting and electronic properties of the PbTe/Pb semiconductor/superconductor interface and their resiliance to strain and electric field.
+We expect our findings to benefit both experimentalists and theoreticians alike, due to the key role played by this interface in various technologically relevant devices, among which core/shell semiconductor/superconductor nanowires.